 What should be denied is what a seriously punishable legal offense marijuana possession still is.
 The prison system might be overcrowded, yet with district attorneys pressured to make higher conviction rates, and police officers still thoroughly doing their jobs, the law remains the law.

-The state of Wisconsin has often been a trendsetter but rarely one to jump on the bandwagon.
+The state of Wisconsin has often been a trendsetter, but rarely one to jump on the bandwagon.
 What we mean by this is that Wisconsin is usually either one of the first or last states to pass legislature.
-Despite the efforts of organizations like Wisconsin NORML working to reform state marijuana laws, the “Milwaukee cannabis freedom” efforts have not had a significant enough impact to affect state legislation.
+Despite the efforts of organizations like Wisconsin NORML working to reform state marijuana laws, the “Milwaukee cannabis freedom” efforts have not had a significant enough impact to affect Wisconsin drug laws.

-If you have been caught with possession of 10,000 grams of cannabis or more and are being charged with intent to distribute marijuana – or if you are caught with more than 200 cultivated plants – this is a class E felony punishable by a fine of up to $50,000, as well as 15 years in prison.
-Often these charges will be added to other related charges like maintaining a drug trafficking place.
+If you have been caught with possession of 10,000 grams of cannabis or more and are being charged with intent to distribute marijuana or if you are caught with more than 200 cultivated plants, you may face the following charges, fines and penalties:

-To make the situation even bleaker, your license may be suspended for at least 6 months and potentially as long as 5 years.
+- Suspended license for at least 6 months and potentially as long as 5 years

 While maintaining a drug house in Wisconsin is a misdemeanor, the charge is often paired with possession and intent to distribute, which is a felony with much more severe penalties.
 Our drug possession attorneys fight to get your penalties for all drug charges reduced or dropped.